 - Prior to assuming his current role, Mr. Foran received a \$750,000 special restricted stock unit award in May 2014, vesting on the second anniversary of the grant date.
 This award was made in connection with his promotion from President and CEO, Walmart China, to become President and CEO, Walmart Asia, and was also intended to compensate for the fact that Mr. Foran would no longer be eligible to participate in a Walmart China long-term incentive plan. - Ms. Brewer received a \$1 million special restricted stock award in September 2014, vesting on the third anniversary of the grant date, and Mr. Holley received a \$1 million special restricted stock award in November 2014, vesting at the end of fiscal 2016.
-The CNGC approved these awards for retention purposes in the context of our leadership transition during fiscal 2015, with Mr. McMillon being promoted to President and CEO of our company at the beginning of fiscal 2015, and Mr. Foran being promoted to President and CEO of our current leadership team is critical at this time for future succession planning and execution of our enterprise strategy.
+The CNGC approved these awards for retention purposes in the context of our leadership transition during fiscal 2015, with Mr. McMillon being promoted to President and CEO of our company at the beginning of fiscal 2015, and Mr. Foran being promoted to President and CEO of our Walmart U.S. segment in August 2015.
+The CNGC believes that retaining our current leadership team is critical at this time for future succession planning and execution of our enterprise strategy.

 Special Performance-Based Awards.
 On occasion, the CNGC also grants special cash-based performance awards to our executives.
 The purpose of these awards is typically to drive performance with respect to a specific performance metric or strategic initiative.
 In September 2014, the CNGC approved a special performance-based cash award opportunity for Ms. Brewer in the amount of \$1 million.
-In order for Ms. Brewer to earn this award, Sam's Club gross membership income by a specified amount during the one-year period ending July 31, 2015.
+In order for Ms. Brewer to earn this award, Sam's Club gross membership income must exceed our business plan for Sam's Club gross membership income by a specified amount during the one-year period ending July 31, 2015.
 The CNGC approved this special award opportunity for Ms. Brewer to drive performance in light of Sam's Club's initiatives to increase membership and membership income, which are key components of our Sam's Club strategy.